quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC_VERSION_NEGOTIATION_MISMATCH error.

-The server includes a list of versions that it would send in any version negotiation packet ({{version-negotiation-packet}}) in supported_versions.
+The server includes a list of versions that it would send in any version negotiation packet ({{version-packet}}) in supported_versions.
 This value is set even if it did not send a version negotiation packet.

 The client can validate that the negotiated_version is included in the supported_versions list and - if version negotiation was performed - that it